emreosmanc/emreosmanc/README.md

 * 🌱 I’m currently challenging myself in Java and Kotlin
 * 💼 You can check my progress in this repo
 * 🔭 I’m currently creating demo apps for Android and taking online courses.
-* 📩 You can reach me via LinkedIn which all is "@emreosman"
+* 📩 You can reach me on LinkedIn at "@emreosman".

 <!---
 emreosmanc/emreosmanc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.